 uTorrent will be available on HTTP port 8080 by default.
 Open your favorite browser and navigate to

 http://your-ip-address:8080/gui.
-It will ask you the username and password.
+It will ask you for the username and password.
 The default username is admin and leaves the password field empty.

 If you want to start the uTorrent using a graphical mode instead of a command line, then follow the below steps to Create Gnome Launcher for μTorrent (uTorrent).